Oversight, Compliance and Control

-The Board is accountable for Plan’s systems of internal control and for the management of risk.
-The Finance & Audit Committee is responsible for monitoring and reporting to the Board on the effectiveness of these systems.
+The board is accountable for Plan International Australia’s systems of internal control and for the management of risk.
+The Finance & Audit Committee is responsible for monitoring and reporting to the board on the effectiveness of these systems.

-In its governance role, the Board of Plan assumes ultimate responsibility to ensure that adequate risk management procedures are adopted to protect the assets and undertaking of the organisation.
-Underpinning this policy, the Board adopts an active approach to risk management on the basis that Plan is a risk-aware organisation, rather than a risk-averse one.
+In its governance role, the Plan International Australia Board assumes ultimate responsibility to ensure that adequate risk management procedures are adopted to protect the assets and undertaking of the organisation.
+Underpinning this policy, the board adopts an active approach to risk management on the basis that Plan International is a risk-aware organisation, rather than a risk-averse one.

-The Board recognizes that prudent risk management does not require that all risks be identified and eliminated, but that procedures are in place to identify material risks arising out of the day to day operation of Plan and, where the likelihood and/or consequences of such a risk occurring demand that steps be taken to minimize, eliminate or transfer that risk, that such steps are indeed taken.
+The board recognises that prudent risk management does not require that all risks be identified and eliminated, but that procedures are in place to identify material risks arising out of the day to day operation of Plan International Australia and, where the likelihood and/or consequences of such a risk occurring demand that steps be taken to minimise, eliminate or transfer that risk, that such steps are indeed taken.

 The role and responsibilities of the Financial Audit Committee (FAC) as defined in the FAC Terms of Reference in regards to risk management are:

-In the context of a risk assessment framework and with a particular focus on child protection across Plan, the Committee shall review and make recommendations as to the organizations risk assessment practices and procedures and risk management systems in respect to all aspects of its operations, legal, operational, regulatory, ethical, environmental etc.
+In the context of a risk assessment framework and with a particular focus on child protection across Plan International, the Committee shall review and make recommendations as to the organisation’s risk assessment practices and procedures and risk management systems in respect to all aspects of its operations, legal, operational, regulatory, ethical, environmental etc.

 The organisation is responsible for ensuring it has its own policies for identifying, monitoring and managing significant risks.

-The NED is responsible to the Board to ensure that a Risk Management Plan is developed and implemented for risk management procedures to become part of the day-to-day operation of Plan in its dealings.
+The NED is responsible to the board to ensure that a Risk Management plan is developed and implemented for risk management procedures to become part of the day-to-day operation of Plan International in its dealings.

-The NED is responsible to review Plan’s Global Risk Register on a quarterly basis and report through the Legal and Risk team to the Financial Audit Committee and the Program Evaluation and Audit Committee of the International Board on any significant risk that could impact on the global organization.
+The NED is responsible to review Plan International’s Global Risk Register on a quarterly basis and report through the Legal and Risk team to the Financial Audit Committee and the Program Evaluation and Audit Committee of the International Board on any significant risk that could impact on the global organisation.

 Management is responsible for establishing and implementing the risk management system to identify, control and manage strategic, technical, operational and other material risks.

-Risk management is the culture, processes and structures that are directed towards the effective management of potential opportunities and adverse effects to be within the Plan environment.
-The aim of this policy is not to eliminate risk, rather to manage the risks involved in all of Plan’s activities to maximise opportunities and minimise adversity.
+Risk management is the culture, processes and structures that are directed towards the effective management of potential opportunities and adverse effects to be within the Plan International environment.
+The aim of this policy is not to eliminate risk, rather to manage the risks involved in all of Plan International’s activities to maximise opportunities and minimise adversity.

 The risk profile of the organisation can be categorised as follows: